ivangabriele/vscode-heroku/README.md

 ## Roadmap

-1. Link the current workspace to an existing Heroku app via the Command Palette.
+1. Create and deploy a new Heroku app via the Command Palette.
-2. Create and deploy a new Heroku app via the Command Palette.
+2. Handle pipelines.

 ## Issues & Feature Requests